Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    The second workflow constitutes ingest to a passive delivery system such as a cloud storage or a CDN.
 In this case, Interface-2 ([=DASH Ingest=] or [=HLS Ingest=]) is used to ingest a stream already formatted to be ready for delivery to an end client.
-Besides the media objects, manifest objects are also ingested by the [=receiving entity=].
 Figure 2 shows an example for Interface-2.

    Figure 2: Example with [=DASH Ingest=].
    <figure> <img